Our proverbs are convictions that drive us.

 ◉ We are “world Christians,” members of the transnational body of Christ; concerned with every person we can touch with truth and love.

-◉ One’s sexual orientation is not a barrier between them and God.
+◉ One’s gender and sexual orientation is not a barrier between them and God, nor does it make them less honorable.
 The love of Jesus makes no distinctions.
 We are one in Christ.

 ◍ We are called to move with what the Spirit is doing nextRead More